Trump weighs Syria options, Russia envoy says he 'cannot exclude' war

 “We are continuing to assess intelligence and are engaged in conversations with our partners and allies,” the statement said.

+That did not necessarily signal, however, that Trump was cooling to the idea of military action, especially given the high stakes in Syria.
+U.S. officials noted that Washington was still assessing intelligence and coordinating allies.

-Trump spoke to British Prime Minister Theresa May on Thursday, and the two agreed “on the need to deter the further use of chemical weapons by the Assad regime,” May’s office said in a statement.
+Trump spoke to British Prime Minister Theresa May on Thursday, and the two agreed “on the need to deter the further use of chemical weapons by the Assad regime,” May’s office said.

 He was also due to speak with French President Emmanuel Macron, who said France had proof the Syrian government carried out the attack near Damascus, which aid groups have said killed dozens of people, and will decide whether to strike back when all the necessary information has been gathered.